-International students are required to have a US bank account while at Washington College.
+International students are not required to have a US bank account while at Washington College (unless you will have a campus job), but it is convenient.
 A bank account in the vicinity of the College is very useful to have to deposit or cash checks, or to have money transferred from home.